Zesor/Le-Monde3.0/README.md

 __Censorship__ 😶 occurs when individuals or groups try to prevent others from saying, printing, or depicting words and images.
 Censors <br />
 seek to limit freedom of thought and expression by restricting spoken words, printed matter or symbolic messages.

+Having access to information is important, but it's important too to watch out who is in control of the media that we take information from.
+<br />For exemple, in France 🇫🇷, 9 billionaires own 90 % of the media.
+Some of those media have a political orientation.

+But most of the time, consors are governements that are not that much democratic.
+The first exemple that we can think of is China 🇨🇳, who censors internet, journalists, media etc..

+Some journalists disapear after exposing a situation in the country, for exemple, there is a Chinese Citizen Journalist Who Documented Covid-19 in Wuhan Resurfaced after 600 days. [(Source)](https://www.wsj.com/articles/chinese-citizen-journalist-who-documented-covid-19-in-wuhan-resurfaces-after-600-days-11633077956)

-This is why we decided to create our platform, to allow journalists 🕵️‍♂️ to publish an article about whatever topic they want to talk about.
+This is why we decided to create our platform, to allow journalists 🕵️‍♂️ to publish an article about whatever topic they want to talk about, without being censored, without getting to jail or even worse.
+With our platform, they are safe and free.

 To do it, we used __IPFS__ (InterPlanetary File System), protocol.
 Hypermedia and file 📁 sharing peer-to-peer network for storing and sharing data in a distributed file system.
 IPFS uses content-addressing to uniquely identify each file in a global namespace connecting IPFS hosts.

-IPFS is __THE__ technologie to resolve our censorship problem because it's..... ⚠️
+IPFS is __THE__ technology to resolve our censorship problem because it's..... ⚠️

 --------------------------------------------------------------------------------------------------------------------------------------------------